 A few practical ideas that may come in useful, based on our survey findings, are:

-CIPHR has created a list of free resources for people looking for information and advice on supporting health and wellbeing at work, which is available at www.ciphr.com/health-wellbeing-resource-guide.
+HR software provider Ciphr has created a list of free resources for people looking for information and advice on supporting health and wellbeing at work, which is available at https://www.ciphr.com/office-wellbeing-infographic/.